SilentWoof/Game-Text-To-VoiceOver-AI/docs/privacy.md

+# docs/privacy.md

-# Privacy & Data Control
+# Privacy Principles

-This project is designed with full local control in mind:
+This project is built with privacy-first design:

-- No cloud-based OCR or TTS
+- No cloud dependencies
+- All processing is local
-- No telemetry, analytics, or external API calls
+- No telemetry, tracking, or external API calls
-- All voice synthesis (planned) will be self-hosted or locally inferred
-- GDPR-compliant by design: no data leaves your machine

-You own your voice.
-You own your data.
+- Calibration artifacts stored locally and ignored by Git
+- Modular design allows easy audit and rollback